urdms104/2020-spring-dms104/README.md

 ## Current assignment(s)

-- [ ] Each City Team is required to turn-in their meeting notes from their stakeholder interview (graded as *Checkpoint 4*, due by Tuesday, February 11)
+- [ ] Each City Team is required to turn-in their meeting notes from their stakeholder interview (graded as *Checkpoint 4* in Blackboard, due by Tuesday, February 11)
 - [ ] Prepare for Focus Groups (details coming soon)